cathoderaydude/FB2KNowPlayingOverlay/readme.md

 ### Enabling album art

+Album art is located in two ways:

+* **Extracted from the song itself.** To make this work:
+  * Open a command prompt
+  * Type `pip install TinyTag`
+  * Type `pip install Pillow`
+  * You're done, the feature is automatic.
-For album art to work:
+* **Found in a file next to the song itself.** For this to work:

-* The art must exist in the same folder as the track you're playing
+* The art must be in the same folder as the song, with one of these names:
-* The filename must be:
 	* **front.jpg**
  	* **cover.jpg**
     * **folder.jpg**
     * **[the name of the folder].jpg**
-    * If multiple of these files exist, they'll be used in the above order.
+  * If multiple of these files exist, they'll be used in the above priority order.

-If none of those files are found, a generic image will be substituted.
+* If _no_ album art is found, a generic image will appear.

+To set up album art retrieval:

 1. Open the **Now Playing 2** config in foobar again.
 2. Go to the **Log** tab
 3. Pick a nonsense filename somewhere, it doesn't matter where.
 	- This file is not used for anything, it just enables this feature.
-5. In the **Format** field, enter: `$directory_path(%path%)` [like this](doc-images/np2-step2.png).
+5. In the **Format** field, enter: `%path%` [like this](doc-images/np2-step2.png).
 6. Go to the **Run** tab
 7. Ensure **On New Track** is selected.
 8. In the **Launch** field, enter: `C:\Code\FB2KNowPlayingOverlay\albumart.bat "$np2_log"` [like this](doc-images/np2-step3.png).